 Finished in its original Black with Colorado Red duotone, Red interior trim and Black wet weather gear, the car has been subtly upgraded since its restoration including leather hide seating (vinyl seating was standard on MkIIIs), a very nice mohair hood (Everflex was factory), a louvred bonnet and a newly rebuilt (by ourselves) fast road engine.

-From the late 80s the car has resided in Germany where it was looked after and later was restored by a British car specialist and restored.
+From the late 80s the car has resided in Germany where it was looked after and was more recently restored by a British car specialist.
 Clearly the subject of meticulous attention to detail, this Healey remains in exceptionally nice condition throughout and driving exceptionally well.

 A well sorted Healey ready for any trial.